 an extension for tray icon support (unless

-extension the Syncthing Tray UI shown in the screenshots is only shown by double-clicking
+extension the Syncthing Tray UI shown in the screenshots is only accessible by double-clicking

 the icon.
-If your system tray is unable to show the Syncthing Tray UI at all like on COSMIC you can still use
+If your system tray, like on COSMIC, is unable to show the Syncthing Tray UI, you can still use

 Syncthing Tray for the tray icon and basic functionality accessible via the menu.

 Note that under Wayland-based desktops there will be positioning issues.
-The Plasmoid is not affected
+However, the Plasmoid is not affected

 The documentation on known bugs and workarounds

-contains further information and workarounds for certain platform-specific issues like the positioning issues under
+contains further information and workarounds for certain platform-specific issues, such as the positioning issues under

 Wayland.